 Reaction: A type of Super Power that triggers when a certain condition is met.
-This could happen on any player's turn.
-When the condition is met, the character with the Reaction Super Power can pay the cost.
-If they do, the effect occurs.
-Some Reaction Super Powers can even interrupt another effect to cancel or change it.
+This could happen on any player's turn

 Recover: Your stunned characters automatically recover during your Recovery Phase.
 Some card effects can also recover a character.
 When a character recovers, turn it face up, but leave it exhausted.